There Are Now Two Pushes to Treat Sickle Cell Disease With CRISPR

 But the discovery of the CRISPR nuclease, Porteus adds, vastly accelerated the rate at which that journey progressed.

-»The most promising aspect of the CRISPR technology is that it is theoretically available to all patients,« says Dr. Selami Demirci, Ph.D, a researcher at the National Institutes of Health who published a paper on potential CRISPR applications for Sickle Cell Disease last year.
+»The most promising aspect of the CRISPR technology is that it is theoretically available to all patients,« says Dr. Selami Demirci, Ph.D, a researcher at the National Institutes of Health who published a paper on potential CRISPR applications for SCD last year.

 »Thus, genetic interventions offer great promise for patients who do not have a suitable donor,« Demirci adds.